Conservation Science

 • and the Dakatcha Woodland.

-These are all found along or near to the coast, just 100 km north of Mombasa.
-One of these IBA’s, Arabuko-Sokoke Forest, is considered to be one of the most important forests for bird conservation on mainland Africa.
-It is rich in rare and endemic wildlife, especially its fauna.
-Six Globally Threatened bird species are found there, as well as three rare, near-endemic mammals.
-Preliminary research at another of the IBAs, Mida Creek, suggests that it is one of the most productive mangrove ecosystems on earth, with seven out of nine East African mangrove species found there.
-Sixty-five species of aquatic bird are regularly recorded on the Creek and reach numbers of over 6,000 individuals.
-Crab-plovers Dromas ardeola are also found on the creek in numbers exceeding one thousand, giving the site international importance.
+Preliminary research at another IBAs, Mida Creek, suggests that it is one of the most productive mangrove ecosystems on earth, with eight out of nine East African mangrove species found there.
+Sixty-five species of aquatic birds are regularly recorded on the Creek and reach numbers of over 6,000 individuals.
+Crab plovers Dromas areola is also found on the Creek in numbers exceeding one thousand, giving the site international importance.
 The Crab-plover is the logo of A Rocha Kenya.

 Training conservation professionals